 North-east Lewis NCMPA

 This site encompasses the north-east of the Isle of Lewis, extending from the Butt of Lewis to south of the Eye Peninsula.
-This site aims to protect the Risso’s dolphins and sandeels that live here along with geodiversity features associated with the Quaternary of Scotland and the marine Geomorphology of the Scottish Shelf Seabed.
-Hundreds of Risso’s dolphins have been spotted here, and it is thought that some may live here for the majority of the time.
+This site aims to protect the Risso’s dolphins and sandeels that live here along with geodiversity features associated with the Quaternary of Scotland and the marine geomorphology of the Scottish Shelf Seabed.
+Hundreds of Risso’s dolphins have been spotted here, and it is thought that some may live here on a near-permanent basis.

-At risk This site has not been designated a Marine Protected Area, but it should be!
-The Scottish government must designate this area and protect the sea creatures that live here.
+At risk This site has not been designated as a Marine Protected Area, but it should be!
+The Scottish government must designate this area and protect the wildlife that lives here.

 MPA TypeNature Conservation Marine Protected Area

 Nature Conservation Marine Protected Areas (NCMPAs) are designated under UK legislation (Marine Scotland Act 2010) and have been established around Scotland to contribute to the UK MPA network by protecting a range of important habitats, species and features of the seabed.

 Surface Area883.49 km2 (341.12 mi.2)